cobwebos/docs/includes/sendgrid-sign-up.md

 	![sendgrid-control-panel][sendgrid-control-panel]

-	For more information on getting started with SendGrid, see [SendGrid Getting Started][].
+	For more information on getting started with SendGrid, see [SendGrid Getting Started][SendGrid Getting Started].

 <!--images-->